What kind of "complexity" is dual to holographic complexity?: Basic properties of holographic complexity

-if the states $|\psi\rangle_A, |\psi\rangle_B, |R\rangle_A$ and $|R\rangle_B$ have infinite volume $V$, infinite degrees of freedom $N$ with a finite $N/V$. \end{enumerate} Thermodynamic limit is needed because the holographic result \eqref{CproptoV1} is valid in that limit.
-This property shows a very important difference compared with the entanglement entropy, as the latter in general is proportional to the area.
-This property is also not easy to be found if we think only from the perspective of circuits complexity.
+\end{enumerate} This property is not easy to be found if we think only from the perspective of circuits complexity.
 If the field theory dual of the holographic complexity is a kind of continuous version of the circuit complexity, it should have very special properties which do not usually (easily) appear in the studies of the circuit complexity.